 Charles was already advocating for prostate cancer screening and supporting MANUP before his own diagnosis, but his efforts have been redoubled since his treatment and recovery.

 Prostate cancer is the most common cancer among men.
-About one in every seven people assigned male at birth will receive a prostate cancer diagnosis during their lifetime.
+About one in every eight people assigned male at birth will receive a prostate cancer diagnosis during their lifetime.
 Most people who are diagnosed will not die from it, and many people with prostates can safely choose active surveillance instead of immediate treatment.

 "Most men don’t realize that if your PSA number doubles from one year to the next, you’re in trouble.
 We want to express that to men, to take advantage of the situation and be educated.”